Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Extraction

 where $\rho$ denotes the SNR.
-By \eqref{energy}, the data rates achieved by different steering vectors in the dictionary matrix between the passing vehicle and the RSU are obtained.
-As the steering vector angle gets closer to the relative angle between the RSU and the passing vehicle, the achievable rate increases.
-Therefore, the significant differences among the values in $\mathbf{h}_{\rm{n}}^{\rm{P}}$ effectively reflect the relative angular feature between the passing vehicle and the RSU.
-Table \ref{energyt} gives an example of the average achievable rates using different steering vectors in the dictionary matrix based on \eqref{energy} in our simulation.
+As the steering angle gets closer to the relative angle between the RSU and the vehicle, the achievable rate increases.
+Since all subcarriers share the same beam eigenvectors \cite{ofdmsubcarrier}, averaging achievable rates across all subcarriers as in \eqref{energy} will help increase the reliability in identifying the effective beams from $\mathbf{h}_n^{\rm{P}}$.

+\textbf{\textit{Step 2: Major beam detection by orthogonal matching pursuit (OMP)}}.
+The use of super-resolution DFT codebook can significantly improve the accuracy of the potential azimuth information of the main signal propagation paths.
+However, such information cannot be directly obtained by identifying the beam indices with top-$k$ highest energy from $\mathbf{h}_n^{\rm{P}}$.
+This is because of the beam energy dispersion jointly caused by the large number of beam energy generated by the super-resolution DFT codebook and the limited number of actual beams generated by the sub-6 GHz antenna array.
+To address this issue, we propose to apply the OMP over the $\mathbf{h}_n^{\rm{P}}$ to coarsely identify the major beams.
+The pseudo-code of this method is presented in \textbf{Algorithm 1}.

-To highlight the angular feature and boost the NN's learning capability, only the top-$8$ largest elements in $\mathbf{h}_{\rm{n}}^{\rm{P}}$ are retained, and the other elements are set to $0$.
-We refer to this operation as \textit{zero-forcing of low-energy beams}.
-The rationality of retaining the top-$8$ largest elements to enhance the angular feature will be demonstrated in the next subsection.
-Let $\delta$ be the eighth-largest element in $\mathbf{h}_{\rm{n}}^{\rm{P}}$, the ultimate pre-processed CSI matrix $\mathbf{h}_{\rm{n}}^{{\rm{P}}'} \in \mathbb{C}^{B\times 1}$ is expressed as
+\textbf{\textit{Step 3: Exclusion of negligible beams}}.
+Note that only $k$ major beams are detected in Step 2.
+To highlight the angular feature and boost the NN's learning capability, the corresponding elements in $\mathbf{h}_n^{\rm{P}}$ are retained and the other elements are set to $0$.
+We refer to this operation as \textit{exclusion of negligible beams}.
+The rationality of this operation will be demonstrated in the next subsection.
+The ultimate pre-processed CSI matrix $\mathbf{h}_n^{{\rm{P}}'} \in \mathbb{R}^{B\times 1}$ is expressed as